 - Are there any food or drink restrictions?

 You'll be able to remove Invisalign clear aligners to eat.
 As a result, there won't be any dietary restrictions with Invisalign.
 This allows you to continue eating all the foods you love.

 To prevent staining on your clear aligners, we recommend removing them when you consume beverages such as dark sodas, coffee or wine.

 - How many sets of aligners will I need?

 The severity of your misalignment will determine the answer to this question.

-Only your dentist will be able to provide an accurate estimate of how many aligners you'll require, based on a detailed evaluation of your bite during your initial consultation.
+Only your dentist will be able to provide an estimate of how many aligners you'll require, based on a detailed evaluation of your bite during your initial consultation.

 - Can adults use Invisalign?

 Yes!
 Anyone with healthy teeth and gums may be a candidate for Invisalign.

 These days, more adults are deciding to undergo orthodontic treatment, in large part because options like Invisalign have entered the market.